RubenPants/RobotSimulator2D/README.md

 ## TODO - Urgent

-* One config file to rule them all
+* Disable output activation functions from mutating

 ## TODO

-* Express path of maze in terms of meters (do not normalize yet during creation!
-Perhaps introduce a max_path parameter as well?)
 * Update fitness functions to be more conform to that of James
 * Add obstacles to the maze (perhaps in an empty room adding a cube?)
 * Timing mechanics in `main.py`, possible to visualize this as well?
 * Automatic trigger to reset game and algorithm (e.g. also trigger training of algorithm) via control in main
 * NEAT and variants implementation:
     * Start with framework to put algorithms in that interacts with the environment (give `game` as an argument, such that calls happen efficient)
-    * Implement NEAT with novelty search and debug
+    * Implement NEAT with novelty search
+    * Implement GRU-cells in NEAT
     * Implement Hyper-NEAT
     * Implement adaptive Hyper-NEAT